-In 2018, Council will carry out a representation review to address the following questions:
+Council will complete a representation review by August 2018 to address the following questions:

-- Whether voting for members of the Council will be city-wide (as it is at present), or by wards, or a mixture of both systems, subject to any requirement to establish a Māori ward or wards.
+- Whether voting for members of the Council will be by wards or a mixture of wards and the current city-wide system.
+There will need to be at least one Māori ward and one general ward.

 - Whether any community boards should be established.

-There will be an opportunity for the public to provide feedback once Council has decided on its proposal for representation.
+There will be an opportunity for the public to provide feedback during the review.

 Council has decided to retain the single transferable voting (STV) electoral system for the 2019 elections.
+This decision is subject to the right of electors to demand a poll.
 Under STV, electors rank candidates according to preference, rather than ticking the names of the candidates they wish to vote for.
 Electors may rank as few or as many candidates as they wish, regardless of the number required to be elected.